Can I visit the waterways?

 We have made a number of changes to the way we work.
 These changes might affect you, when you contact IWA, or volunteer to help us.

 Our staff team is still working from home where possible.
 We continue to lobby for and raise awareness of the needs of the waterways from our virtual desks.
 Volunteers all have access to cloud and digital meeting software to ensure the important campaigning and meetings they are holding can continue online.

-Events and work parties organised by your local branch
+Events organised by your local branch

 Where possible your local branch have been moving their public and social meetings online.
 We have also introduced a programme of speakers that all members will be able to access – there are some very good speakers and topics you might be interested in.

 Book your place for future live stream events or catch up with on demand videos.
 More than 30 hours of recordings are now available to watch online.
 Check out IWA TV.